davidkellis/arborist/README.md

 Syntactic rules have rule names that start with an uppercase letter.
 Lexical rules have rule names that start with a lowercase letter.

-Syntactic rules implicitly consumes and ignores whitespace - defined by the special `skip` rule - that occurs between the terms in the rule definition. ~~It is assumed that terms will be separated by at least some whitespace.~~ Syntactic rules do **not** consume whitespace occurring before or after the application of the syntactic rule.
+Syntactic rules implicitly consume and ignore whitespace that occurs immediately prior to any of the terms that make up the rule body.
+Syntactic rules do **not** consume whitespace occurring after the application of the syntactic rule.

 Lexical rules do not implicitly consume whitespace.
 Lexical rules are just standard PEG parser rules.
 If you need to treat whitespace as a significant feature in a grammar rule, then you should define the grammar rule as a lexical rule, and not